microsoft/hi-ml/docs/source/runner.md

 By default, config files will be looked for in the folder "health_ml.configs".
 To specify config files that live elsewhere, use a fully qualified name for the parameter `--model` - e.g. "MyModule.Configs.my_config.py"

-## Starting the model training in

-You can

 ## Outputting files during training